Issue 22 / Out of Place

 Editor’s Letter: Out of Place

-Viewing technology in the longue durée foregrounds how slavery1 undergirds conditions of contemporary extraction, surveillance, and the insistence on positing knowledge as outside of those arrangements.
-The rhetorical move transposing race’s technical utility into easily computed quantities grafts nicely onto the kinds of Malthusian investments we see, for example, with public sector adoption of automated decision systems.
+Viewing technology in the longue durée foregrounds how slavery undergirds conditions of contemporary extraction, surveillance, and the insistence on positing knowledge as outside of those arrangements.1 The rhetorical move transposing race’s technical utility into easily computed quantities grafts nicely onto the kinds of Malthusian investments we see, for example, with public sector adoption of automated decision systems.
 Whether we’re talking about predictive fraud detection in public health insurance, policing, humanitarian cash transfers based on the likelihood of school attendance, or high school placement within competitive public school districts, the axiomatic reasoning typically goes something like this: there is an unequal relationship between some given resource and the population of people in need of it, so algorithmic decision-making can aid the determination of who will get and who will go without.
 In this process, resource scarcity is accepted as immutable.
 Racial disproportionality is an unintended (but fixable) consequence, akin to “source-reference divergence” by natural language models—more commonly articulated in the ableist nomenclature of computer science as “hallucinations.”
 In the statement “facial recognition technologies don’t accurately capture dark skin,” the diagnosis is an out-of-place output—not the model’s logics, nor the society which authorizes its use.
 The cure is to adjust the model’s weights and biases until you get the desired, more proportional output, or to throw a wrench in the machine in order to break it.
 In other words, the problem is litigated within or against the confines of the machine, even though it is just a node within a historical network of world-building projects.

 What, historically, sets up the problems facial recognition claims to solve?
 The transition from an interpersonal, relational mode of recognition—where empiric knowledge gathered either via proximity/intimacy or triangulated through surname and birthplace—to mechanistic pattern-matching between image-captured face and the database resonates with cosmopolitan ambitions.
 New York Times ethicist Kwame Appiah’s 2007 book Cosmopolitanism lauds the displacement of “feudal” kinship relationships, once required in order to find a place to sleep in a strange city, for the “modern” cities of strangers, where the only thing you need to get a hotel room is the money to pay for the night.
-There is no need to negotiate with locals, to establish where you came from, who is your family, or why you are there, because the cosmopolitan is liberated from both place and genealogical misfortune2.
-It’s within this context that both biometric identification3 and consumer ancestry DNA tests4 are proffered as a salve to urban and natal alienation alike.
+There is no need to negotiate with locals, to establish where you came from, who your family is, or why you are there, because the cosmopolitan is liberated from both place and genealogical misfortune.2 It’s within this context that both biometric identification3 and consumer ancestry DNA tests4 are proffered as a salve to urban and natal alienation alike.
 To simply reject them or enumerate the harms they catalyze does not, in and of itself, resolve the strange conditions that make them seductive.

 What digital technologies make possible within this postcolonial landscape is an “imposition of separation”5 at a previously hard-to-achieve scale.
 For example, US-based family policing agencies, like Pennsylvania’s Allegheny County Office of Children, Youth, and Family, have implemented a predictive risk model where all birth certificates issued within their jurisdiction listing only one parent are cataloged and labeled as a risk factor for child abuse.
 Prior to the introduction of this tool, family policing was already intrusive and punitive, but the mechanism for targeting families was limited to the reporting process.
 Adoption of predictive risk modeling expands surveillance to all families who have children under eighteen in the county,6 even if no report is ever made.
-To cite another example, the hotel was an early site for the surveillance and discipline of perceived sexual deviancy7.
-While all who enter are subject to this gaze, the hotel’s particular algorithmic ecology8 enforces higher rates of arrest and corporate discipline among entire categories of people whose behavior has a perceived correlation to sex work, homosexuality, or criminal intent.
+To cite another example, the hotel was an early site for the surveillance and discipline of perceived sexual deviancy.7 While all who enter are subject to this gaze, the hotel’s particular algorithmic ecology8 enforces higher rates of arrest and corporate discipline among entire categories of people whose behavior has a perceived correlation to sex work, homosexuality, or criminal intent.
 Each kind of classification to which a group is subject can result in sanctions like suspension of credit card processing, fraud alerts, and escalating algorithmic pricing, among other consequences.
 The digital is not an origin story for these twin impulses of containment and discipline, but it optimizes and economizes them instantaneously—while superseding and making use of the friction of state-imposed borders.
 It forcibly maps “people like this,” into place, weaving the sanctity of individual guilt with dividual probability and risk—indexed by and from zip codes (or by other units that lie at the intersection of valuation and place).9 And the digital appreciates all the work neoliberalism has done to cement the “natural order of things.”10

 A related irony is seen in heavy-handed references to predictive automation, articulated through analogies to the body that simultaneously deny the fundamental embodiment of the knowledge acquisition process.11 According to this logic, the so-called hallucinations generated by large language models (LLMs) are grammatically correct but substantively incoherent, and thus untrue relative to the real-world phenomena they were programmed to make linguistic claims about—a kind of superficial satisfaction of the Turing test that quickly collapses under scrutiny.
 In other words, engineers describe hallucinations as models that come across as fluent and natural despite being nonsensical and unfaithful to the source content (or “corpus”).
 They explain such lack of fidelity to the training data as the flip side of deep learning technologies’ improved capacity to summarize abstracts, generate dialogue, and translate data to text.
 But is the problem with generated outputs of LLMs, or with any algorithmic decision-making system writ broadly, the outputs themselves?
 Or is it, rather, with the implicit and explicit ontological claims made by model designers that in turn produce human complacency and overreliance on (or diffidence to) “autonomous” systems?
 Several high-profile plane crashes have been attributed to these dynamics: namely, when pilots lose the capacity to right the plane as a result of deskilling secondary to cockpit automation.
 Perhaps the underlying issue is not just the displacement of “human expertise” but specifically the way the field takes the cosmopolitan aspiration to discard kinship and birthplace even further, insisting the human body itself is a vestige of a backward past and a hindrance to be circumvented.